SHOW SIDEBAR

 The same servant saw someone that owed him a small debt.
 He didn't show any mercy and he didn't forgive.
 Instead of being patient, he had the servant thrown into prison.

-This text is important because we need to treat others the same way we would expect to be treated.
+This teaches us that we should treat others as we would expect to be treated.
 If you want people to be patient with you, then you have to be willing to be patient with others.

 It is very important to be patient with others.
 The parable of the unmerciful servant ended by stating that if we are not patient/forgiving/merciful when dealing with each other then we shouldn't expect God to be patient with us.